SignorMercurio/Attrezzi/README.md

 # Attrezzi

-Attrezzi is a CLI tool integrated with multiple features useful for hacking.
+Attrezzi is a CLI tool integrated with multiple features useful for hacking (and practising Go).

 > Note: Only frequently-used modules are included.